Remittance advice sounds like some complex counsel, but it’s really a simple concept that goes hand in hand with an invoice.

 How Do Businesses Generate Remittance Advice?

-Software programs may automatically generate the remittance advice and email it to the payment recipient.
-Check the features of your accounting software/ERP system.
-If the send remittance feature isn’t included, integrate third-party add-on software that uses either a flat-file or API connection.
+Software programs may automatically generate the remittance advice slip and email it to the payee.
+Check the features of your accounting software or ERP system for this automation.
+If the “send remittance” feature isn’t included, third-party software that uses either a flat-file or API connection can usually be integrated.

-Templates in Microsoft Word or Excel, Google Docs, Sheets, or Forms can be used to customize the remittance advice for each payment recipient.
+You can also use templates in Word or Excel, Google Docs, Sheets, or Forms to customize the remittance advice for each payment recipient.

 How a Seller Handles a Customer Remittance Advice

-- Enter or review an automatic software transaction to record the customer’s payment.
+- Enters or reviews an automatic software transaction to record the customer’s payment

-- Credit (reduce) accounts receivable in the customer’s account
+- Credits (reduces) accounts receivable in the customer’s account

-- Run and review accounts receivable aging report by customer.
+- Runs and reviews accounts receivable aging report by customer

 Is a Remittance Advice Proof of Payment?

-No. Remittance advice is a notification that a payment was processed, informing the payee.
-The payment may not reach the intended receiver.
 For example, wire transfer funds don’t always reach the recipient because of information errors or problems completing a global transaction.
 Auditors don’t rely on payment remittance advice to confirm the existence of a cash receipt—for that, they go by the transactions in the ledger and the bank statement.